-Gunmen kill District Head, son, 11 others in Kaduna – The Sun Nigeria
+Gunmen kill district head, son, 11 others in Kaduna – The Sun Nigeria

 Noah Ebije, Kaduna

-They were killed in their residence at Gidan Zaki, Zangon Kataf local government.

-The District Head’s wife, according to the military authority, sustained machete wounds on her hand while his daughter had a gunshot wound on her finger.

-This was contained in a statement by the Commissioner of Internal security and Home Affairs, Samuel Aruwan.
+This was contained in a statement by the Commissioner for Internal Security and Home Affairs, Samuel Aruwan.

-“The military under the auspices of Operation Safe Haven has informed the Kaduna State Government of the killing of the District Head of Gidan Zaki, Mr. Haruna Kuye and his son, Destiny Kuye in the early hours of today (Tuesday, 17th November 2020).
-They were killed in their residence at Gidan Zaki, Zangon Kataf local government.
+“The military under the auspices of Operation Safe Haven has informed the Kaduna State Government of the killing of the district head of Gidan Zaki, Mr. Haruna Kuye, and his son, Destiny Kuye in the early hours of today (Tuesday, November 17, 2020).
+They were killed in their residence at Gidan Zaki, Zangon Kataf Local Government Area.

 “The security report further stated that the act was carried out by about five men wielding AK-47 rifles and machetes, who also tried to burn the house and a vehicle.